azamali212/Javascript/README.md

 In this project we have todo list html just input and ul and button and we fetch all element in javascript js file

+We have first if we create element on runtime in js using createElement and then appendchild to other id class